 SWC stipulated that it began manufacturing lead paint in 1880 and began manufacturing white lead carbonate pigment in 1910.
 SWC manufactured Old Dutch Process (ODP) white lead in oil from 1910 to 1947.
 SWC manufactured "Inside Floor Paint," some colors of which contained white lead, between 1910 and 1913.
-SWC's other white lead paints were some of its SWP "house paint" colors until 1950, some of its "Family Paint" colors in the 1940s,41 its "Porch and
+SWC's other white lead paints were some of its SWP "house paint" colors until 1950, some of its "Family Paint" colors in the 1940s,41 its "Porch and Deck" paint, and its "Concrete & Stucco" paint.42 SWC also sold Monarch House Paint, ACME Quality House Paint, and Lowe Brothers High Standard House Paint, which were all lead paints.
+In a 1934 promotional booklet, SWC proclaimed that it was the "world's largest paint producer" and "one of the country's largest producers of White Lead."

 41 SWC and plaintiff stipulated that there was "no evidence" that SWC's "Family Paint," a paint that was intended for and promoted for interior residential use, "ever contained white lead sulfate" or "ever contained white lead carbonate pigment prior to 1941."
-Interestingly, SWC's 1926 training manual for its representatives stated that Family Paint, which it stated "will give good service on inside work," contained "White Lead Sulfate"
+Interestingly, SWC's 1926 training manual for its representatives stated that Family Paint, which it stated "will give good service on inside work," contained "White Lead Sulfate" pigment.
+SWC and plaintiff also stipulated that they had discovered no post-1936 advertisements for SWC's Family Paint.